 Subsection 1603.3, provides that the definition of "cause" includes, without limitation, Malfeasance.
-Employee was charged with Malfeasance.
 Therefore, Agency's action was for cause as defined in §1603.4.
 Section 1603.5 provides that "No employee may be subject to a corrective or adverse action under this chapter for a de minimis violation for the cause standard contained in this section."
 Sexual Harassment is defined in Agency's Program Statement, Subject: Sexual Harassment Against Employees, 3310.4F (December 22, 2003) as: